URGENT CARE

 Lost Filling

 If a filling falls out, cover the exposed area with sugar-free gum or dental cement.
-Avoid chewing on that side and keep the area clean.
+Avoid chewing there and ask about emergency cavity treatment.

 Close-up of a person's mouth, showing badly damaged, yellow teeth, and a grimace.